Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Insights from Online Convex Optimization

 \section{Insights from Online Convex Optimization}

-As Bayesian stacking is natively framed as an optimization problem it is natural to study OBS from the optimization perspective as well.
+As Bayesian stacking is natively framed as an optimization problem, it is natural to study OBS from the optimization perspective as well.
 It turns out that our studies here are fruitful: by interpreting posterior predictive values as asset prices, OBS corresponds exactly to a classical problem of portfolio selection.
-An OCO perspective additionally rediscovers a development of \citet{vovk2001competitive}, which shows BMA is exactly the Hedge algorithm with a specific choice in learning rate.
+An OCO perspective additionally rediscovers a development of \citet{vovk2001competitive}, which shows that BMA is exactly the Hedge algorithm with a specific choice of learning rate.
+We additionally discuss a hybrid approach meant to detect whether the model class is M-open or M-closed (or, more precisely, if OBS mixtures will outperform expert selection).